 - Once your completed songs and cover art are in hand, it's time to get the music out to the people!
 Start with choosing a quality distributor to get your songs on iTunes, Spotify, etc. There are several available, but for the best bang for the buck I highly recommend Distrokid!
 It starts at only $19.99 a year to upload unlimited songs/albums and you get many other perks like instant Spotify verification and more.
 If you released 4 songs every month with something like Tunecore, that'd be $9.99 a year per song.
 Doing that every month, that'd be $480 a year to release 4 songs a month.
 Ouch!
 Distrokid works perfect for today's environment of frequent content.
 Remember when submitting your content with leased beats to your distributor, DO NOT enable Youtube Content ID.

 - Once your music is up in all the digital stores, it's time to work on marketing!
 Upload your music to audio platforms like Soundcloud and also Video platforms like Youtube so your music can easily be found.
 Create frequent content for social platforms like Instagram, Facebook, Twitter, Snapchat, etc in order to let people know what's going on with your music.
+In addition to music content, make genuine content that shows people who you are as a person.
+The more people buy into who you are, the more they'll buy into whatever you have to offer.
+Get creative!
 Make sure a link to your website is in your bio.
 Remember the goals is to always route people to your website.
 To make things neat and easy, I recommend using Linktree (most notably for instagram) to put all your links in one convenience link.
 When people click your Linktree link, they will be brought to a page that includes all your links (website, contact, mailing list etc).

 - If you'd like to take your social media efforts even further, try experimenting with ad campaigns.
 Setting up campaigns can be a tricky process and cost alot of money if done wrong so please do research on how to setup your desired campaign.
 I've personally used Facebook's ""Boosted Post" ads, Instagram's "Promote" ads, Twitter ads, and currently experimenting with Youtube display ads for some of my Youtube videos via google Adwords.
 I've experienced decent results with all of these except for Twitter ads.
 But your results may be different!
 Set aside a reasonable budget and experiment with different platforms until you find what works for you.